This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 Christoffel symbol

-typically has only a few nonzero elements, so much so that it is usually more efficient to describe
+typically has only a handful of nonzero elements, so much so that it is usually more efficient to

 listing its few nonzero elements.
 For example, the Christoffel symbol in polar coordinates can be